 Here are the ten most terrible Chinese emperors to have ruled the Middle Kingdom.
 In several cases, their reigns were so terrifying, their titles became synonymous with evil and decadence.

 - Xia Jie (夏桀)

 - Bei Qi Wen Xuan Di (北齐文宣帝)

 - Sui Yang Di (隋炀帝)

 1. Xia Jie (夏桀)

 Actual name 桀 (Jie).
 Reign: Disputed.
 Supposedly 1728 BC to 1675 BC.

 Historians continue to debate whether Xia, the first dynasty in traditional Chinese history, truly existed.
-To date, there remains no conclusive archeological evidence confirming the existence of this mythical first dynasty.
-There were also no written records about Xia during the Shang Dynasty, the latter supposedly the one succeeding Xia.
+To date, there is no conclusive archeological evidence confirming the existence of this mythical first dynasty.
+There were also no written records about Xia during the Shang Dynasty, the latter supposedly the dynasty that replaced Xia.